gdams/website-v2-1/README.md

     npm install --legacy-peer-deps
     ```

 1. Start the site up.
-Gatsby will build all of the various parts of the site (Asciidoc etc).
+Gatsby will build all of the various parts of the site (MDX etc).
 Note that this command takes some time to execute.

     ```shell
     npm start